-Figure 4 High level architecture for DVB-I Services over 5G Systems according to ETSI TR 103 972 (Note: DVB-MABR and DVB-NIP variants not included)
+Figure 4 High-level architecture for DVB-I Services over 5G Systems according to ETSI TR 103 972 (Note: DVB-MABR and DVB-NIP variants not included)

 In addition, each of the scenarios is mapped to call flows, including service provisioning and ingest, service discovery, service selection and reselection as well as service delivery.
 This includes network reference points and client APIs, as well as delivery interfaces as shown in Figure 4.
-Based on these findings and call flows, deployment guidelines and a gap analysis was provided to fully support the DVB-I services on top of different 5G delivery systems.
+Based on these findings and call flows, deployment guidelines and a gap analysis are provided to fully support the DVB-I services on top of different 5G delivery systems.

-The TR concluded that DVB-I fulfills the purpose to run on top of different IP-access systems and can advantageously be combined with 5G (not being just a pure bit pipe, leveraging the network features).
+The TR concluded that DVB-I fulfills the purpose to run on top of different IP-access systems and can advantageously be combined with 5G (leveraging the network features, not being just a pure bit pipe).
 It enables new collaboration models between content providers/broadcasters and network operators, both 5G Broadcast and mobile.
-The design of 5G System and DVB-I based on reference points an interfaces permits combination without requiring new specifications.
-The specifications and guidelines are supported by reference and open-source tools that permit rapid PoCs and trials.
-Basically, no gaps were identified, neither architecturally nor from a protocols or signaling perspective, except providing
+The design of the 5G System and DVB-I based on reference points and interfaces permits combination without requiring new specifications.
+The specifications and guidelines are supported by reference and open-source tools that permit rapid development of proofs of concept and timely trials.
+In summary: no architectural gaps were identified, and only the following gaps in signalling:

-the ability to provide a generic Service Locator in DVB-I that points to a 5G Broadcast Service using MBMS/3GPP URLs
+the ability to provide a generic Service Locator in DVB-I that points to a 5G Broadcast Service using MBMS/3GPP URLs.

 the ability to signal service classes in 5G Broadcast that point to DVB-I metadata services (service lists, content guides, etc.)

-These extensions are explained in more details in the following.
+These extensions are explained in more detail below.

 Extensions to DVB-I

-In order to address the identified gaps in DVB-I, the Service Discovery and Programme Metadata for DVB-I specification in TS 103 770 [3] was updated in early 2024 to introduce the ServiceInstance/IdentifierBasedDeliveryParameters concept.
-This identifier contains the parameters of the relevant delivery system for this service instance in the form of a Uniform Resource Locator (URL).
+In order to address the identified gaps in DVB-I, the Service Discovery and Programme Metadata for DVB-I specification in TS 103 770 [3] was updated in early 2024 to introduce the ServiceInstance/IdentifierBasedDeliveryParameters element.
+This signals the parameters of the relevant delivery system for this service instance in the form of a Uniform Resource Locator (URL).
 While the DVB-I Client may parse the identifier into its constituent elements in order to route it to an appropriate handler, the semantics of individual parameter values are opaque to it.
-The identifier may be augmented with a content type that identifies the type of the service, for example DASH MPD or an HLS M3U8.
+The identifier may be augmented with a content type that identifies the type of the service, for example DASH MPD or an HLS M3U8 to assist the DVB-I Client in routing the locator.
 Internet MIME type registration as defined in IETF RFC 6838 [6] may be used to define content types of the identifier, possibly even supported with further sub-parameters such as profiles or codecs.

 While this generic identifier was introduced to support different 5G services, it is by no means limited to 5G.
-TS 103 770 provides an example how this identifier may be used to refer to an HTTP Live Streaming (HLS) service – and allows to introduce other services to DVB-I service lists without requiring any updates to the DVB-I specifications – DVB still argues whether this was by design or by mistake.
+TS 103 770 provides an example of how this identifier may be used to refer to an HTTP Live Streaming (HLS) service – and other services to be described by DVB-I service lists without requiring any updates to the DVB-I specifications.
+DVB still argues whether this was by design or by mistake!

-Secondly, it was identified that for the carriage of DVB-I metadata in MBMS and hence, 5G Broadcast, it is advantageous to allow filtering for a dedicated service class.
+Secondly, it was identified that for the carriage of DVB-I metadata in MBMS (and hence 5G Broadcast) it is advantageous to allow receiver-side filtering for the different types of metadata document.
 For this purpose, the DVB-I specification in TS 103 770 defines three new service classes for the metadata as shown in Table 1.

 Table 1 Service class identifiers for DVB-I Metadata